Forcing theory for transverse trajectories of surface homeomorphisms: Exponential growth of periodic points and entropy

 The matrix $ P^{\mathrm{strong}}_2$ does not tell us anything.
 The matrix $ P^{\mathrm{right}}_2$ is nilpotent and the only admissible paths are $\gamma_0\gamma_4,\, \gamma_0\gamma_1\gamma_3\gamma_4$ and $\gamma$, all of them admissible of order $1$ by Proposition \ref{pr: self-intersection}.
 The matrix $ P^{\mathrm{left}}_2$ is much more interesting: its spectral radius, the real root of the polynomial $X^3-X^2-1$, is larger than $1$.
 The loop naturally defined by $\gamma_2$ is linearly admissible of order $1$ but has no leaf on its left: one cannot deduce that it is equivalent to a transverse loop associated to a fixed point.
 If $p\geq 1$, the loop naturally defined by $\gamma_1\gamma_2^p\gamma_3$ is linearly admissible of order $p$ and has leaf on its right and a leaf on its left.
 More precisely, it has a transverse self-intersection, so one can apply Proposition \ref{pr: realization} and deduce that it is equivalent to a transverse loop associated to a periodic point of period $p$.
 In particular, the loop defined by $\gamma_1\gamma_2\gamma_3$ is equivalent to a transverse loop associated to a fixed point: one can apply Theorem \ref{Thm:entropy_lower_bounds} and deduce that the entropy of $f$ is at least $\log 2/4$.

 In third example, see figure \ref{figura_exemplo3}, the trajectory is the same as in the first example but the foliation is different.
 The admissibility matrices are

 The matrices $ P^{\mathrm{right}}_3$ and $ P^{\mathrm{left}}_3$ are the same as in the first example.
 Nevertheless, one can say more.
 Indeed the loops defined by $\gamma_2\gamma_3$ and $\gamma_1\gamma_2$, which are linearly admissible of order $2$, now have a leaf on their left and a leaf on their right.
 They intersect $\mathcal{F}$-transversally and negatively the paths $\gamma_0\gamma_1$ and $\gamma_3\gamma_4$ respectively but they do not interest $\mathcal{F}$-transversally and positively a path drawn on $\gamma$.
-So, one cannot apply Proposition \ref{pr: realization}.
-However, if they are not equivalent to transverse loops associated to periodic points of period $2$, they are homotopic in the domain to a simple loop that does not meet its image by $f$.
+So, one cannot apply the second item of Proposition \ref{pr: realization}.
+However, by the first item of the same proposition, if they are not equivalent to transverse loops associated to periodic points of period $2$, they are homotopic in the domain to a simple loop that does not meet its image by $f$.
 In particular, if $\Omega(f)=\S^2$, they must be equivalent to transverse loops associated to periodic points of period $2$.
 The matrix $ P^{\mathrm{strong}}_3$ is much more interesting: its spectral radius is equal to $\sqrt{2}$.
 Every path defined by a word of length $n$ in the alphabet $\{\gamma_1\gamma_2, \gamma_3\gamma_2\}$ is admissible of order $2n$ and intersect $\gamma$ transversally.
 The proofs of Theorem \ref{th:transverse_imply_entropy} and Theorem \ref{th:transverse_imply_periodic points} tell us that the topological entropy of $f$ is at least equal to $\log2/2$, and that the number of fixed point of $f^{2n}$ in the domain is at least equal to $e^n$ if $\Omega(f)=\S^2$.

 In the fourth example, see Figure \ref{figura_exemplo4}, the foliation is the same as in the first example but the trajectory is different.
 In particular, there are three points of self-intersection of $\gamma$, and all are $\mathcal{F}$-transverse.
 The admissibility matrices are: